Qoracoin/API/source/includes/namesales.md

 DELETE namesales/{name}/{fee} HTTP/1.1
 Host: 127.0.0.1:9085
 ```
-Used to cancel the sale of the given name.

-Returns the transaction in JSON when successful.
+Used to cancel the sale of the given name.Returns the transaction in JSON when successful.

 ### REQUEST